mdulin2/SC3/odd/Challenge.md

 ## Challenge
 - Even characters are overrated!
-You have all the vowels, '/' and others!
+You have all the vowels, '/' and '?'!
 What could possibility go wrong?

 - Hint:
 	- You cannot use spaces :(
 	- What are wildcard characters?
+	- :! in vim